Tevfik Fikret: Career

-In 1894 he published the literary magazine Malûmat.
-In 1896 he became the chief editor of the Servet-i Fünun ("The Wealth of Knowledge"), a magazine that aimed for the simplification of the Ottoman language, where he worked with other Ottoman writers including Halit Ziya Uşaklıgil, İsmail Safa, Mehmet Rauf, Samipaşazade Sezai and Hüseyin Cahit Yalçın.
+In 1894, he published the literary magazine Malûmat.
+In 1896, he became the chief editor of the Servet-i Fünun ("The Wealth of Arts/Sciences"), a magazine that aimed for the simplification of the Ottoman language, where he worked with other Ottoman writers including Halit Ziya Uşaklıgil, İsmail Safa, Mehmet Rauf, Samipaşazade Sezai and Hüseyin Cahit Yalçın.
 He continued his contributions to Servet-i Fünun until 1901, when his works were banned by the Ottoman government.

 In 1908, after the Young Turk Revolution, he began publishing the newspaper Tanin, which became a strong supporter of the ruling party, the Committee of Union and Progress (Ittihat ve Terakki Cemiyeti, CUP).
 In the same period he also contributed to a women's magazine, Mehâsin.
 He was eventually disappointed with their politics, and returned to Galatasaray High School as the principal; however, during the anti-CUP reactionary 31 March Incident (31 Mart Vakası) of 1909, he chained himself to the school gates as a protest and resigned the same day.

-He had projects for a new school and magazines, however, due to complications from diabetes he refused to treat, he died in 1915 and was buried in the family plot at Eyüp.
+He had projects for a new school and magazines, however, due to complications from diabetes that he refused to treat, he died in 1915 and was buried in the family plot at Eyüp.
 Fikret's volumes of verse include Rubab-ı Şikeste ("The Broken Lute") from 1900, and Haluk'un Defteri ("Haluk's Notebook") from 1911.